ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

 this area that have not already been addressed in prior sections of this document.

-The IETF community have provided the following feedback: TBD based on comments.

-## E. Future IASA2 Retrospective Reports
+## E. Future IASA2 Retrospective Reports (Action Needed in Three Years)

 Continue performing a regular assessment of the IASA structure and IETF LLC every three years, with a report to the IETF community in the final IETF meeting of each of those years.
 The next IASA assessments should occur in 2027, 2030, 2033, and so on.